-Came out of the hospital, but didn’t want to face the real world and I wanted to travel but I still wasn’t exactly rolling in it with $2000 in my current account and $5000 in savings from working through uni, an awesome mother etc. I went online and started googling – “how can i travel with very little money”, “travelling on a genuine shoestring”, “working and travelling” yadda yadda yadda.
-Aside from being inundated with pleas to pay 5 grand for the privilege of volunteering for 2 weeks in some far flung country I wasn’t making much progress.
+I came out of the hospital but didn’t want to face the real world and I wanted to travel but I still wasn’t exactly rolling in cash with just $2000 in my current account and $5000 in savings from working through uni, an awesome mother etc. I went online and started googling – “how can I travel with very little money”, “travelling on a genuine shoestring”, “working and travelling” yadda yadda yadda.
+Aside from being inundated with pleas to pay 10 grand for the privilege of volunteering for 2 weeks in some far-flung country I wasn’t making much progress.
 Then I stumbled across CELTA.

-CELTA’s can be taught anywhere so I signed up for my course which was being run in Chiang Mai, Thailand – i had never even heard of Chiang Mai by this point :S, and bought a one way ticket to Thailand.
+CELTA’s can be taught anywhere so I signed up for my course which was being run in Chiang Mai, Thailand.
+I had never even heard of Chiang Mai by this point and bought a one-way ticket to Thailand.
 Wham, bam, thank you mam and I was outta there.
-From looking on the net aimlessly on how to travel and earn to applying for my course probably spanned across about 24 hours but i figured the more i think about how crazy it is the more likely i am to pull out, so i booked the course and my flight and all my money was gone again, but spent very wisely.
+From looking on the net aimlessly on how to travel and earn to applying for my course probably spanned across about 24 hours but I figured the more I think about how crazy it is the more likely I am to pull out, so i booked the course and my flight and all my money was gone again but spent very wisely.

 * IMPORTANT MESSAGE/DISCLAIMER: I feel as if I should add that at this point my plan was honestly to fly to Thailand to study my CELTA, take a one year contract teaching English in China, then fly back to the UK to pursue my career in finance aided by my newfound ability in Chinese.
 So, 3 and a half years, 40 countries, 3 broken cameras, 2 lost iPods and and a host of amazing experiences later I’m still on the move with no plans to stop.
 What I mean to say is, if you are planning to do something similar a CELTA abroad be prepared to never be able to return to the same life, same mentality and same banality ever again.